|Table of Contents |

 Bear in mind Katrina had only been cabin crew with the airline for just over a year.
-She was working up as Upper Class Cabin Supervisor for the first time in a challenging and demanding environment.
+She was working up as Purser in First Class for the first time in a challenging and demanding environment.
 One of her team was an inexperienced crew member (Bart) and another was running the galley, badly.

 Allowing someone to work up means guiding them without taking over.
 That’s what I was doing and she didn’t have a problem with that.
 She states that herself in her witness statement.

-I didn’t need to manage Upper Class directly, I was overseeing Katrina doing that and she was working extremely hard.
+I didn’t need to manage First Class directly, I was overseeing Katrina doing that and she was working extremely hard.
 Ven was working in Premium and despite being the vile dishonest creature that he is, he had everything under control.
-He certainly wasn’t doing the Upper Class Cabin Supervisor position.
+He certainly wasn’t doing the First Class Purser position.

 Regarding managing the flight, I was the only person on the aircraft capable of doing that.
 I’m not sure I would have managed quite as well without assistance from Ven.

-In Voice of Customer questionnaires returned after this sector, in Upper Class we were marked “excellent”.
+In Voice of Customer questionnaires returned after this sector, in First Class we were marked “excellent”.